 Bob Burton’s sister and brother-in-law liked the house and put in an offer for full price.

 More exciting and unexpected, Bob Burton liked her and called daily on mundane matters.
 When was the inspection scheduled?
 Did she think he should enclose the porch?
 What was she doing for dinner on Saturday?

 As the closing date arrived, Amy discovered another reason she wanted to stay in Twilight—Bob’s companionship.
-Oh, she couldn’t tell him about Tom’s mysterious death yet, if ever, but she trusted him, laughed with him, and realized he might become part of her future.
+Oh, she couldn’t tell him about Alan’s mysterious death yet, if ever, but she trusted him, laughed with him, and realized he might become part of her future.

 He accompanied his sister and brother-in-law to the title company, where they’d sign papers to assume possession of the house on Hutchinson Ave.